Man who had COVID for 411 days finally cured with Regeneron cocktail given to Trump

 By that point the patient had received three doses of a COVID vaccine.
 Doctors then analyzed the genetics of the strain of the virus he was infected with and discovered it was a variation of the original variant from Wuhan, which had been extremely common in the U.K. during the end of 2020, and that he was suffering from a persistent infection.

-Doctors gave him a cocktail of neutralizing monoclonal antibodies, called Regeneron, which is known to be effective against early COVID variants, and he was then able to clear the virus.
+Doctors said they gave him the Regeneron mixture of neutralizing monoclonal antibodies that is known to be effective against early COVID variants, and he was then able to clear the virus.

 Neutralizing antibodies have been regularly used as treatments for COVID since the start of the coronavirus pandemic, and Mr. Trump received the same Regeneron cocktail as the British patient when he became ill and was hospitalized with COVID last year.